benjamincrozat/legacy-blog/posts/14-php-check-if-array-empty.md

 ## The sizeof() function

-The sizeof() function is actually an alias of count().
+The sizeof() function is an alias of count().
 [PHP actually has a lot of aliases for various functions](https://www.php.net/manual/en/aliases.php).

 There's nothing to add, [you already know how to use it](#the-count-function):